How to Safely and Efficiently Ride a Mountain Bike on the Road

 Secondly, it is important to maintain a controlled speed when riding on the road.
 High speeds can increase the risks of accidents especially on the road.
 Maintain a lower pace and focus on maintaining a consistent speed that is safe for you and other road users.
 In addition, stay in your lane as much as possible and avoid sudden changes in direction to prevent collisions with oncoming traffic.
 Remember also to always wear a helmet, and ensure your bike is in good condition before setting out to ride on the road.

-You may also like: How to Train for XC Mountain Bike Racing: Tips and Strategies for Success
+You may also like: How Can I Make My Mountain Bike Faster: Tips and Tricks for Maximum Speed

 Staying visible and safe on the road